 Create code files that generate GUIs as functions or scripts (programmatic GUI construction).

-As a result, the code files of the two approaches look different.
+The code files of the two approaches look different.
 Programmatic GUI files are generally longer, because they explicitly define every property of the figure and its controls, as well as the callbacks.
 GUIDE GUIs define most of the properties within the figure itself.
 They store the definitions in its FIG-file rather than in its code file.
 The code file contains callbacks and other functions that initialize the GUI when it opens.

-MATLAB software also provides functions that simplify the creation of standard dialog boxes, for example to issue warnings or to open and save files.
 The GUI-building technique you choose depends on your experience, your preferences, and the kind of application you need the GUI to operate.
 This table outlines some possibilities.

 Type of GUI